rickmora98/Machine-Learning-Supervised/README.md

-# supervised-learning-challenge

-This repository contains my solutions to Data Analytics Bootcamp Homework Assignment for week #19.<br>
+# Machine-Learning-Supervised (Credit Risk Evaluator)

-This assignment examines the performance of two Supervised Learning Models: the Logistic Regression Model and the Random Forest Classifier.<br>
+This project examines the performance of two Supervised Learning Models: the Logistic Regression Model and the Random Forest Classifier.<br>
 Both models use the lending data contained in the files indicated below for training and testing.<br>
 The models first uses unscaled versions of the data and then the process is repeated with scaled versions of the data.<br>
 All code and output are contained in the Jupyter notebook: *"Credit Risk Evaluator.ipynb"*.<br>